Clothing Stores

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major products include women's clothing (about 45%), men's clothing (about 20%), and clothing for children and infants (about 10%).
+Major products include women's clothing (about 40%), men's clothing (about 20%), children’s wear (about 10%), footwear (about 10%), and accessories (about 10%).
 Other sources of revenue include accessories such as hats, caps, costume jewelry, gloves, handbags, ties, wigs, and belts.
 Some clothing stores also sell shoes and cosmetics.

 COMPETITIVE LANDSCAPE